UCLA School of Law: History

-The new law school at Los Angeles was the first UC law school to be formally named a "school of law", the first to obtain a full subsidy from the Board of Regents for its law review, and the first to obtain partial autonomy for its faculty from the Academic Senate.
-These developments had a considerable impact on Berkeley Law, which then changed its name, finally got its own subsidy for its law review, and battled with the other faculty at the Berkeley campus to avoid ejection of its faculty from the Academic Senate (because the amendments to the regents' standing orders affected faculty at all UC professional schools offering courses only at the graduate level).
+The new law school at Los Angeles was the first UC law school to be formally named a "school of law", the first to obtain a full subsidy from the Board of Regents for its law review, and the first to obtain partial autonomy for its faculty from the university's academic senate.
+These developments had a considerable impact on Berkeley Law, which then changed its name, finally got its own subsidy for its law review, and battled with the other faculty at the Berkeley campus to avoid ejection of its faculty from the academic senate (because the amendments to the regents' standing orders affected faculty at all UC professional schools offering courses only at the graduate level).

-Coffman's deanship did not end well, allegedly due to his vindictive and strongly prejudiced personality.
-Coffman drove out Dabagh in 1952 after they could not bridge their fundamental differences over how to run the law library, which was widely regarded around the UCLA community as contributing to Dabagh's early death in 1959.
-On September 21, 1955, the faculty revolted in the form of a memorandum to chancellor Raymond B. Allen alleging that Coffman was categorically refusing to hire Jews or anyone he perceived to be leftist, and that the school's reputation was deteriorating because Coffman's abrasive personality had led to excessive faculty turnover.
+Coffman's deanship, however, ended allegedly due to his strongly prejudiced and vindictive personality.
+Coffman drove out Dabagh in 1952 after they could not bridge their fundamental differences over how to run the law library; a dispute that was widely regarded by the UCLA community as contributing to Dabagh's early death in 1959.
+On September 21, 1955, the faculty revolted in the form of a memorandum to chancellor Raymond B. Allen, alleging that Coffman was categorically refusing to hire Jews or anyone he perceived to be leftist, and that the school's reputation was deteriorating because Coffman's abrasive personality had led to excessive faculty turnover.
 On May 24, 1956, Coffman was stripped of his deanship after a lengthy investigation by a panel of deans concerning his biases and his "dictatorial, undemocratic, and autocratic" management style.
 He remained on the faculty until his forced retirement in 1973, but continued to face allegations as late as 1971 that he was "an unreconstructed McCarthyite and pro-segregationist."

 Coffman's successor was Richard C. Maxwell, who served as the second dean of UCLA Law from 1958 to 1969.
-Dean Maxwell "presided over happier, more harmonious years of institutional growth," and it was under his deanship that UCLA became "the youngest top-ranked law school in the country."
+Dean Maxwell "presided over happier, more harmonious years of institutional growth", and it was under his deanship that UCLA became "the youngest top-ranked law school in the country."
 Dabagh's successor, Louis Piacenza, was able to grow the law school's library collection to 143,000 volumes by May 1963, which at that time was the 14th largest law school library in the United States.